declare-lab/CIDER/code/mcq/data_generation/Readme.md

+## Steps to replicate the adversarial data generation process

 1. Train a spanBert model on `original_data/relations_only/train_and_test.json` by running script
 ```sh
 python train.py --cuda 2 --fold 1 --model span --epochs 15